abhikTheFirst/Coding-Challenge-F21/README.md

 Regardless if you can or cannot answer the question, provide a short explanation of how you got your solution or how you think it can be solved in your README.md file.
 However, we highly recommend giving the challenge a try, you just might learn something new!

+In my implementation of sentiment analysis, I used Python and imported nltk and VADER.
+I took the raw text and ran it through VADER's SentimentIntensityAnalyzer and got a resulting value of 0.9979.
+This means that the text has a positive sentiment score.
+I hypothesized that the sentiment of the text would be positive.
+I used the VADER library on a series of sentences and got a positive sentiment score (4.68), and also fed each non-stopword to VADER and recieved another positive sentiment score(9.95).

+-Stopwords are defined as a set of commonly used words that don't help discern the sentiment of the text and can possibly sway the sentiment score in either direction.